Jebrayam/systemsbiology/README.md

 ## GUI Overview
 The *GenExpSim* tool have four main elements: 1) Information input window, 2) System properties window, 3) Command buttons, and 4) System output graphs.
 The **Def** tap refers to the *Define* section.
 In this section it is possible to define the main properties relate to the biological system to be simulated.
+The **Sim** tap refers to the *Simulate* section.
+There, the user can set and define some simulation settings.
+The settings include the duration of the experiment, inicial concentration values, number of cell, system input configuration, and define parameters relate to the variability of the output system.
+The **Inf** tap refers to the *Infer* Section, which is meant to get the initial values and parameters used to stimate the system output.

 ### Main Elements - Define Section
 ![def](https://user-images.githubusercontent.com/57733110/96006984-ab814a80-0e03-11eb-95de-3a3c8ff3311d.png)